ga-curriculum/intro-to-mongoose/creating-with-a-model/README.md

 }
 ```

 This output shows the newly created `todo` document.
-It includes the properties we specified, along with an automatically generated `_id` (a unique identifier assigned by MongoDB) and `__v` (a version key used to track how many updates have been made to the document).
+It includes the properties we specified, along with an automatically generated `_id` (a unique identifier assigned by MongoDB, yours will be different from the above example) and `__v` (a version key used to track how many updates have been made to the document).

 To add more todos, modify the `todoData` in `createTodo` and execute the `queries.js` file again.